tanmancan/simple-tracker/README.md

 # React Timer App

 Simple timer app built on top of React and Redux.
+Leverages localStorage and service worker to allow timer to work offline and persist data when reloading page.

 [timer.tkarimdesign.com](https://timer.tkarimdesign.com)